qouteall/qouteall-blog/blog/2025/Cognitive-biases.md

 - **Jagged intelligence**.
 [See also](https://x.com/karpathy/status/1816531576228053133)
   - LLM is good at many things that are hard for human.
 LLM's knowledge is larger than any individual human.
   - LLM is bad at many things that are easy for human.
 - Most chatbots are trained to sycophants.
 Asking LLM a loaded question, LLM tend to follow the assumption in question to please the user.
-Directly asking a question tend to get different answer than asking a question under context (other chat history).

 > Me to my AI-enabled smart fridge in 2038: Do we have any milk left
 >